What is the best deck railing material?

 Composite & Vinyl Railing

 Composite and vinyl railing has seen some of its market share start to decrease with the rise of aluminum railing, but it still is widely popular with homeowners because of its ease of installation and low maintenance.
 Composite compound comprises of a mixture of recycled plastic, wood flour and PVC.
 Vinyl railing features an extruded vinyl shell that is supported by an aluminum insert.
 Composite and vinyl railings are usually bulkier, using larger extruded balusters and favor a post sleeve that is installed over a 4x4.

 The more expensive vinyl railing varieties are long-lasting and tough and have well engineered metal inserts for stiffness and sturdiness.
 Vinyl doesn't stain or gather mold as easily as composite materials in most cases, and its smooth surface makes it easier to clean.
 But there are some downsides.
 Because the rails are hollow, they can sometime creek and be pressed in under pressure.

 Infill options are more limited with composite system.
 These systems are usually offered in a vertical round or square baluster.
 However, cable railing is an option if used with an external cable railing fitting.
 Simply drill through your line posts and screw the external fitting into the 4x4 posts.

-Like aluminum railing, we recommend pairing composite and vinyl railing with a low maintenance decking such as budget composite decking.
+Like aluminum railing, we recommend pairing composite and vinyl railing with low maintenance decking such as budget composite decking.

-Cedar and Pressure Treated Lumber
+Pressure Treated Railing